 Beginners who install WordPress for the purpose of learning WordPress, first ask how to add more features and functionality.
 For this, a feature called “Plugin” is built into WordPress.
 There are plugins for managing events in WordPress, another type of plugin for restaurants, and again, many plugin providers market Learning Management System (LMS) plugins to host online tutorial courses.

-Also, newcomers to WordPress are getting suggestions from friends, friends, online, or the WordPress community, which plugins need to be installed after a WordPress installation.
+Also, newcomers to WordPress are getting suggestions from friends, friends, online, or the WordPress community, about which plugins need to be installed after a WordPress installation.

 Let’s install a free WordPress Plugin